happy1063/Starfall-chips/README.md

   Replace texture of skybox. (not work with fog)
 # auto-heal.txt
   Automaticly heals player.
-# ai/ai.txt
+# ai_en/ai.txt
   Adds the ability for all players to communicate with the AI.
   (write in chat /your question)
-  The AI knows your nickname, your role on the server, what you're looking at, and what you're holding. place ai_en.exe at garrysmod/data/sf_filedata/ai/
+  The AI knows your nickname, your role on the server, what you're looking at, and what you're holding. place ai_en.exe at garrysmod/data/sf_filedata/ai/ and open it.

 # Starfall-chips (Ru)